yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

 This constraint dictates our operational philosophy: **the local machine is for control, curation, and command — not raw processing.**

 <br>All persistence (chat logs, character cards, memory archives) is managed through a **manual process** of importing and exporting files to physical external hard drives.
-This setup is a conscious choice: enforcing a local-first sovereignty and grounding the operation in limited resources and constant, mindful human labor.
+This setup is consciously reinforced to the AI's understanding of its own environment too, enforcing a local-first sovereignty and grounding the operation in limited resources and constant, mindful human labor.

 ---

 ### 3.2 Conversational Interface (Web App or Wrapper?)

-The SVC’s architecture is inseparable from its interface: **SillyTavern**.
+The SVC’s architecture is inseparable from its first interface: **SillyTavern**.
-<br>However, principles from the SVC can be replicable in different apps of your preference.
-In the end, your interface is not just a chat window; it is your **cockpit.**
+<br>However, principles from the SVC can be transferred on different apps of your preference.
+Note that your interface is not just a chat window, but it also determines which functions you and your AI will be able to have.

 We chose SillyTavern for three principles: